 Finally is the Eco Vegan Shoes Terrain Pro Waterproof Hiker.
 This hiking boot comes from a brand which is entirely vegan and focuses solely on making sustainable footwear, which is a big plus.
 The Hiker is a lightweight but sturdy boot that provides enough flexibility for clambering over tricky terrains.
 Despite its lack of GORE-TEX it still offers a good level of waterproofing and features a breathable microfiber upper, and a ‘leather-like’ body developed by Swiss brand Schoeller AB.
 On top of this, the boots feature replaceable Eco-Ortholite insoles for improved hygiene, comfort and support.
 While the outsole isn’t Vibram, it’s still durable and provides a good level of support during lengthy day hikes.

-For the latest news on vegan outdoor gear, follow Jess Gray on www.veganadventurist.com
+Vegan hiking shoes article by Jess Gray and Michelle Cehn.
+To find the latest news on vegan outdoor gear, follow Jess Gray at veganadventurist.com.